Google ads fail for small businesses when:

 5. "Setting and Forgetting" Campaigns Without Regular Monitoring

-Many small businesses make the mistake of setting up campaigns and then neglecting them.
-Regular monitoring and optimization are crucial for maintaining and improving campaign performance over time.
-According to Google, advertisers who optimize their Google Ads accounts at least once every two weeks get 14% more conversions.
+Many small businesses set up campaigns and then neglecting them.
+However, advertisers who optimize their Google Ads accounts at least once every two weeks get 14% more conversions.
+Regular monitoring and optimization are essential for maintaining campaign performance.

 How To Make Google Ads Work For Small Businesses